OpenM-Project/mcdoc.github.io/secretlol.md

 For more information about DLLs and Namespaces, see [https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/dynamic-link-library](https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/dynamic-link-library) and [https://learn.microsoft.com/en-us/dotnet/visual-basic/programming-guide/program-structure/namespaces](https://learn.microsoft.com/en-us/dotnet/visual-basic/programming-guide/program-structure/namespaces)
 :::

+The licensing process is different depending on the Minecraft version you have.

 ::: details Newer Versions
-Newer Versions of Minecraft uses the boolean property [Windows.Services.Store.StoreAppLicense.IsTrial](https://learn.microsoft.com/en-us/uwp/api/windows.services.store.storeapplicense.istrial) from `Windows.ApplicationModel.Store.dll` to check if the license is a trial license by checking the license information (if installing `.appx` of any app that has a trial license, it will show a Limited Access version of the app).
+Newer Versions of Minecraft uses the boolean property [Windows.Services.Store.StoreAppLicense.isTrial](https://learn.microsoft.com/en-us/uwp/api/windows.services.store.storeapplicense.istrial) from `Windows.ApplicationModel.Store.dll` to check if the license is a trial license by checking the license information (if installing `.appx` of any app that has a trial license, it will give you a limited version of the app).
 The license information of the newer versions of Minecraft is checked after  [`Windows.Services.Store.StoreContext.GetAppLicenseAsync`](https://learn.microsoft.com/en-us/uwp/api/windows.services.store.storecontext.getapplicenseasync) returns a collection variables of the license.
 :::

 ::: details Initial Versions